-This is 4 ingredient magic at its best.
-A family recipe, this whole or side of salmon with a classic Japanese marinade is a stunning EASY centrepiece for a special occasion.
-I joke that Nobu, the world’s most famous Japanese restaurant, stole my mother’s recipe.
-And you can watch my mother make this in a cooking VIDEO!
+This Japanese Miso Salmon is 4 ingredient magic at its best.
+A family recipe, this whole or side of salmon with a classic Japanese miso marinade is a stunning EASY centrepiece for a special occasion.
+I joke that Nobu, the world’s most famous Japanese restaurant, stole my mother’s recipe. 🙂

 Growing up in the 80’s as a child in Australia, the food my mother made was not normal by Australian standards.
 I was that kid who was sent to school with sushi rolls and bento boxes, when all I wanted was Vegemite sandwiches (Australia’s answer to America’s PB&J).